-It’s easy to overcomplicate sailing, because it can be a pretty complex sport if you want it to be.
-That’s why, come race day, I stick to a few simple rules that keep me focused on the things that really matter.
-I have three rules that have never failed me, and I continually drill them into the young minds of the Point Loma High School sailing team.
+It’s easy to overcomplicate sailing because it can be a pretty complex sport if you want it to be.
+Buying fast sailboats is obviously a fool proof method for increasing your speed, but what if you don’t have the budget and need to rely on your skills to gain an advantage?
+That’s why come race day, I stick to three rules that keep me focused on the things that really matter.
+These rules that have never failed me, and I continually drill them into the young minds of the Point Loma High School sailing team.
 And if the rules can work for a bunch of fast-sailing teenagers, then they ought to work for you, too, right?
 Let’s review them one at time.

-If you ask someone who has never been on a sailboat, how to make one go faster, they could probably tell you without much thought, “sail in more wind.”
+If you ask someone who has never been on a sailboat, what makes a sailboat fast, they could probably tell you without much thought, “sail in more wind.”
 That’s true, and it amazes me how many racing sailors do not give this one fact utmost priority.
 If you gain nothing else from this article, please make “sailing in more wind” your top priority this year.

 The key here is to be constantly asking your self, “Am I sailing in the most wind available?”
 If not, make a change.

 Having an open lane (with no other boats disturbing the wind in which you’re sailing) gives you more wind as well, probably more than you can imagine.
 Wind follows the path of least resistance; it will flow over and around groups of boats, just as it does around a building or a mountain.
 The key point to remember is: the bigger the group, the greater the effect, so avoid packs of boats, and you’ll have more wind.
 That’s pretty simple, right?